 The protein in eggs are too large to fit into the hair shaft

-The protein in eggs has amino acids that are too large to fit into the hair shaft and bond properly.
+According to chemist JC from The Natural Haven, the protein in eggs has amino acids that are too large to fit into the hair shaft and bond properly.
 Mayonnaise possesses a lot of lubricating oils so if you've tried this treatment you've probably experienced softer hair, but the benefits of the eggs in mayonnaise are lost on your hair as they too have not been hydrolized.
 Proteins must by hydrolyzed or broken down so that the amino acids will be small enough to fit and bond to the hair shaft in order to provide the hair with strength as a temporary repair.

 Although the word "hydrolysis" may sound complex and unnatural, it is a process that can help prolong the health of your ends and overall health of your hair.